 Figure 2 Three different intake routes of the pollens.
 Route of Inhalation are calculated and shown to be the dominated route of pollen intake.
 The exposure from inhalation is about 100 times than the other two routes which are based on the skin contact to pollens.

-Figure 3 Schematic diagram of modeling population exposure to pollens in 9 climate regions.
+Figure 3 Schematic diagram of modeling population exposure to pollen in 9 climate regions.
 Concentrations and surface loading of pollen were simulated based on observed daily pollen counts from AAAAI monitoring stations.
 Exposures to pollens were simulated based on the concentration profiles and activity data of different groups by ages and sex from United States Census Bureau.
 The intake dose calculated from exposure modeling is then used as input to conduct sensitivity analysis.